moazamtech/solana-multi-sender/README.md

 If you have any questions or need help, please open an issue on GitHub or contact @moazamtech.

 Made with ❤️ by moazamtech

-This README file provides a comprehensive overview of your Solana multi-sender project, including features, setup instructions, usage guide, and contribution guidelines.
-It's structured to help other developers understand and contribute to your open-source project effectively.